sinclairzx81/smoke-rs/readme.md

 <a name='run_task_asynchronously'></a>
 ### Run task asynchronously

 The following creates a task which resolves a Result&lt;i32, i32&gt; and executes it asynchronously.

-When running the task with .async(), the body of the task is executed within a thread, in which the result is pushed into the methods closure.
-In addition, the .async() method returns a JoinHandle for which the caller can use to join() the thread back to the caller.
+Internally, the task will be executed within a new thread. .async() returns a JoinHandle&lt;Result&lt;i32, i32&gt;&gt; a caller can .join() later to obtain the result later.

 ```rust
 mod smoke;